Thursday, September 13, 2007

 distances moving

-will usually use a 24' - 28' truck and they will carry smaller
+companies will usually use a 24' - 28' truck and they will carry smaller

 shipment without utilizing the whole truck if they must.
 You can always request